top of page

 • Purple Gallinule: The second attractive feature about the bird is the colour – Ria Formosa's purple gallinule is a rare colored bird and therefore adds to the delight of bird-watching enthusiasts.
 Heminyetian birds, which are attractive and possess outstanding characteristics, are among the notable features of this particular species.

 • Flamingos: These rather slender birds are usually found feeding on the edges of salt pans; the pink tint would indicate their presence.
-It can be seen from the mentioned species that they confirm the richness of the Park's biodiversity.
+The mentioned species confirm the Park's biodiversity.

 • Spoonbills: These birds are characterised by a spoon-like shaped beak, making them easily recognisable, especially in the Park's wetland areas.
 Please note that migrating birds feeding and playing with one another in their natural habitat are always a plus for any bird enthusiast.